gowerc/aoecps/README.md

-# aoewr
+# aoecps

-Small project to analyse AOE2 win rates to looj for any signs of game imbalance
+Small project to analyse AOE2 civilisation performance statistics in order to identify any evidence of game imbalance